automl/CARL/docs/source/environments/environment_families/brax.rst

 The target radius and distance as well as physical properties can be varied via the context features.

-.. csv-table:: Defaults
-   :file: ../data/context_defaults/CARLFetch.csv
-   :header-rows: 1

-.. csv-table:: Bounds
+.. csv-table:: Defaults and Bounds
-   :file: ../data/context_bounds/CARLFetch.csv
+   :file: ../data/context_definitions/CARLFetch.csv
    :header-rows: 1

 CARL Grasp Environment